11 reasons why the Australian Cobberdog is the ideal pet

 First, let us look at a bit of history

 Cobber is an Australian word for best friend, which is what the Australian Cobberdog represents – a pal who is always there for you.
-The Cobberdog traces its origins to the Australian Labradoodle and is accepted as a pure breed in development by the MDBA (Master Dog Breeders and Associates) since 2012, and has its DNA sequence.
+The Cobberdog traces its origins to the Australian Labradoodle and was accepted in 2012 as a breed in development by the Master Dog Breeders and Associates (MDBA), an independent canine registry based in Australia that issues recognized pedigrees for the breed.

 1. Loving and sociable